UC LGBT Task Force Recommendations

 - Tax Equalization of Domestic Partner Employee Benefits

-The current work of GISOI is focused on researching and promoting the implementation of these recommendations at UC San Diego.
+Prior work of GISOI focused on researching and promoting the implementation of these recommendations at UC San Diego.

 The Task Force was specifically charged with providing recommendations for the implementation of California Assembly Bill 620, which Governor Jerry Brown signed in October 2011.
 This recommendation responds to one provision of AB 620, which requests that the University of California allow faculty, staff and students to identify their sexual orientation, gender identity and gender expression on any forms used to collect other aggregate demographic data, including gender, race and identity.

 Recommendation of the UC LGBT Task Force